fbrown222/WebDevHW/project_3/readme.md

 ---
 ## Week Two

 This week I went forth with my color scheme and I really think it worked well.
 As for my font choices I wanted to do something cursive that brought back some Gothic spirit, but I didn't want to choose something I couldn't read.
 You know there's always that person's cursive you can't read because its too fancy (looking at you, mom).
 So I choose something to keep the old-style spirit for just titles and reviews but its still legible.
 And I didn't want to go too crazy for the main content font, so I chose a nice san-serif font thats easy to read.

+---
+## FINALLY Week Three!

+I don't know why, but for some reason, setting up my CSS style page was really stressful.
+I know its supposed to make it easier to style all your other pages all at once, but...geez.
+Essentially, I know this is all new to me, and so its kind of "scary".
+I'm freaking out more than I have to.
+I think I just want to learn as much as I can, and be good at it too hastily.
+So other than the emotional impacts of this project, I learned a lot and I think my very amateur website turned out okay.
+It's not one I'd like to put in a portfolio by any means, but its a start to something at least.